Accounting certifications are among the most beneficial professional credentials you can list on your resume.

 Certain certifications create opportunities for a variety of positions, while others are geared toward highly specialized roles.
-Deciding between these options can depend on your interests, skills and the flexibility of your career goals.
+Deciding between these options depends on your interests, skills and the flexibility of your career goals.
 Here are three examples of widely applicable accounting certifications and three examples of more specialized designations:

 Certified Public Accountant (CPA)

 The CPA license has long been one of the most popular certifications.
-Following the successful completion of education hours, work experience and a comprehensive exam, you are awarded this designation, which denotes your skills in compliance, forensic accounting and other areas.
+You are awarded this designation following the successful completion of education hours, work experience and a comprehensive exam, which denotes your skills in compliance, forensic accounting and other areas.
 CPAs may be involved in auditing, management consulting, management accounting, financial accounting and reporting, and many other areas.

 Chartered Global Management Accountant (CGMA)